openxc/openxc-message-format/README.md

 **data** - up to 8 bytes of data from the CAN message's payload, represented as a hexidecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.
+Each byte in the string *must* be represented with 2 characters, e.g. `0x1` is `0x01` - the complete string must have an even number of characters.

 ## Diagnostic Messages